Rights and Responsibilities

 Professional Ethics and Academic Honesty

 Graduate students are required to adhere to the highest standards of professionalism as students, researchers, and teachers.
 The university, in order to encourage a positive atmosphere in all phases of academic learning, teaching and research, has created specific guidelines and policies regarding academic honesty.
-Information may be found on the Center for Student Ethics and Standards website.
+Information may be found on the Center for Student Conduct website.

 No member of the university community may sexually harass another.
 Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitute sexual harassment when: